michal-madeiski/studies-java-data-structures-and-algorithms/README.md

 # Data Structures and Algorithms - laboratory classes
+__stage of studies: year 1 semester 2__

-__Each lab class dir contains a fully implementation of the given structure.__
+Each lab class dir contains a fully implementation of the given structure.
 * Lab1 - basics of java
 * Lab2 - iterators
 * Lab3 - one-way lists